om-mani-padme-hum/ezobjects-mysql/README.md

-# EZ Objects - MySQL Edition - v10.1.2
+# EZ Objects - MySQL Edition - v10.1.3

-EZ Objects (MySQL Edition) is a Node.js module (that can also be usefully browserify'd) that aims to save you lots of time writing class objects that are strictly typed in JavaScript, and can be tied directly to MySQL database tables by way of a mix of automatically generated [insert](#myobjectinsertdb)/[update](#myobjectupdatedb)/[load](#myobjectloadfieldvalue-db)/[delete](#myobjectdeletedb) class method signatures.
+EZ Objects (MySQL Edition) is a Node.js module (that can also be usefully [browserify'd](https://github.com/browserify/browserify)) that aims to save you lots of time writing class objects that are strictly typed in JavaScript, and can be tied directly to MySQL database tables by way of a mix of automatically generated [insert](#myobjectinsertdb)/[update](#myobjectupdatedb)/[load](#myobjectloadfieldvalue-db)/[delete](#myobjectdeletedb) class method signatures.
 All you have to do is create simple class configurations for each of your objects and then create them using the exported